AndersonFrossard/karoua_youtube_download_gui/readme.md

 gpg will probably also say this signature is not certified.
 That´s because you have just downloaded it and have not applied command *trust* to it.

-Once the gpg has verified the zip file and been signed by myself, you are safe to unzip it and run its executable.
+Once the gpg has verified the  file has been signed by myself, you are safe to unzip it and run its executable.

-If you want additional step of safety, you can verify the crc.txt file and check wether the hash of downloaded zip file meet the hash indicated in crc.txt file.
-Here it is:

-	gpg --verify crc.txt.sig

-Once sucessfully verified, you are good to hash your downloaded zip file and compare with contents from crc.txt.
+Optionally, for aditional security you can hash your youtube_download.exe file and compare with my hash:
-The hash should be exactly the same.
-You are safe to unzip and run the executable.

 <table>
 	<tr>
 		<td>SHA-256</td>
 		<td>File</td>
 	<tr>
-		<td>1446056F904BCC639CB844611F69E8218FCE32AB3314E00F676BF80FE659061B</td>
-		<td>youtube_download.zip</td>
+		<td>36F4E8E51035045AD3A79DD7067317DC54CE2ADB6690D6D0972238F1B0AA9D6D</td>
+		<td>youtube_download.exe</td>
 	</tr>
 </table>

+The hash must be exactly the same.

 ## Public-key